Isborg/isborg.github.io/_posts/2016-11-22-A-Mathematicians-Lament.md

 ### Lamentation

-The book is divided in two parts, Lamentation explains what the current system looks like, what children are put through week after week.
+The book is divided into two parts, Lamentation explains what the current system looks like, what children are put through week after week.

 > The only people who understand what is going on are the ones most often blamed and least often heard: the students.
 They say, "Math class is stupid and boring," and they are right.